 - Remainder of the day at leisure

 Full Day Itinerary: After an early breakfast, depart for the spectacular Taktsang Monastery, a site believed to be the birthplace of Buddhism in Bhutan.
 The Monastery's moniker, which translates as "Tiger's Lair", refers to the tale of Guru Padmasambhava, the Tantric mystic who brought Buddhism to Bhutan and supposedly landed at this site on the back of a flying tiger.
 Completed in 1692, the monastery is perched on a cliff 2,300 feet above the Paro Valley.
-To view the monastery, you'll hike along a trail that climbs through a dense pine forest, where you'll see trees festooned with Spanish moss and an occasional grove of fluttering prayer flags.
+To view the monastery, enjoy a couple-hour hike up along a trail that climbs through a dense pine forest, where you'll see trees festooned with Spanish moss and an occasional grove of fluttering prayer flags.
 After light refreshments at a rest stop along the way, continue hiking until you clearly see the remains of this magnificent 17th century monastery that sits high atop a sheer rock cliff.
+Here you'll get a chance to view the interior of this great monastery.
 Descend the trail for lunch at the cafeteria.
 After lunch, continue your hike back to the Paro Valley to enjoy the balance of the day at leisure to explore the town.

 - This morning your amazing Bhutanese journey comes to a close as you transfer to Paro International Airport for your flight to Bangkok, Thailand

-- Upon arrival, meet our representatives and transfer to your centrally located hotel for overnight
+- Upon arrival, transfer to your centrally located hotel for overnight

 - Enjoy a leisurely breakfast and transfer to the airport to board your return flight to the USA via Taipei, arriving later this evening